-Hi, I'm Jeffrey Cufaude.I was an early reader as you can tell and that's how I am spending much of my times nowadays while on an extended sabbatical: reading, thinking, exploring, and writing around a handful of core questions I've wrestled with much of the past 20 years:
+Hi, I'm Jeffrey Cufaude.I was an early reader as you can tell and I spend much of my times nowadays reading, thinking, exploring, speaking and writing around a handful of core questions I've wrestled with much of the past 20 years:

 - Saying yes less is the only sustainable choice for both individuals and organizations, but seems incredibly difficult for either to do so.
 What would change that?

 - Is it possible to have (and what might become possible it we had) rising tide leadership that engages individual talents for a greater good while sufficiently engaging their potential self-interest and competitive drive?